wtanaka/drupal-sphinxsearch/docs/README-XMLPIPE.txt

 ================================================================================
-$Id: README-XMLPIPE.txt,v 1.1 2008/08/18 17:59:29 markuspetrux Exp $
+$Id: README-XMLPIPE.txt,v 1.2 2008/08/30 06:53:32 markuspetrux Exp $
 ================================================================================

-The sphinxsearch_scripts directory under the sphinxsearch module contains the script that is used to generate XMLPipe sources for your Sphinx indexes.
+The sphinxsearch_scripts subdirectory under the sphinxsearch module contains the script that is used to generate XMLPipe sources for your Sphinx indexes.

 INSTALLATION
 ============

-This directory should be moved to the root directory of your Drupal installation.
-You may wish to setup a symbolic link, however.
-Second method is preferred since you won't to repeat this task when module is updated.
+The sphinxsearch_scripts subdirectory should be moved to the root directory of your Drupal installation.
+You may wish to setup a symbolic link, however, which is preferred as you won't need to repeat this task over and over again when updating the sphinxsearch module.

 Examples below assume:
   1) Your Drupal root is installed at /path-to-drupal-root